 Scientific Name: Carcharhinus Melanopterus

 They can be seen in shallow waters around coral reefs right throughout the Galapagos archipelago.
+Like Whitetip Reef sharks (also found at Galapagos), Blacktips are one of the most common shark species that inhabit coral reefs in the world's oceans.

 Black tipped reef sharks can be found in Galapagos waters all year round.